Stray (video game): Gameplay

-Stray is a third-person adventure game.
-The player controls a stray cat, leaping across platforms and climbing up obstacles, and can open new paths by interacting with the environment, such as climbing in buckets, overturning paint cans, operating a vending machine, and clawing at objects.
-They solve puzzles to progress the narrative, often involving moving obstacles.
-Optional activities include sleeping, meowing, and nuzzling up to non-player characters, most of which often elicit a response.
-Some levels have open-world elements, allowing the player to roam at their freedom.
+Stray is an adventure game played by a single player in a third-person perspective.
+The player controls a stray cat, who can leap across platforms, climb up obstacles, and open new paths by interacting with the environment, such as clawing at objects, climbing in buckets, overturning paint cans, and operating a vending machine.
+The narrative progresses by solving puzzles, often involving moving obstacles.
+Optional activities include sleeping, meowing, and nuzzling up to non-player characters, most of which elicit a response.
+Some levels have open-world elements, allowing the player to roam freely.

 The player is accompanied by a drone companion, B-12, who assists by translating the language of other characters, storing items found throughout the world, providing light, and hacking into various technologies to open paths and solve puzzles.
 Throughout the game, the player finds several of B-12's memories, providing more context for the story.
 Most of these memories are optional, but some are unlocked through story progression.
 The player can collect badges, including several optional throughout the world, which are displayed on the cat's backpack.

 The world is populated by robots, who often employ the player to locate objects that reveal more information and progress the narrative.
 Some robots provide optional tasks, such as Morusque, who plays songs upon being provided with music sheets found around the slums.
 The player can interact with most robots in the world.
 Stray features two types of enemies who can kill the player: Zurks, a large, mutated bacteria that can swarm and devour the cat; and Sentinels, security drones who will attempt to shoot the player upon spotting them.
-For a portion of the game, the player can attach a Defluxor to B-12 to destroy the Zurks, though it can only be used for a limited time before B-12 overheats and requires a brief charge.
+For a portion of the game, the player can attach a Defluxor to B-12 to destroy the Zurks, though it can only be used for a limited time before B-12 overheats and requires a brief period to cool down.
 The player can evade Sentinels by avoiding their sight lines, indicated by glowing lights.